aakash14goplani/HashnodeBlogs/clybwql78000c09jq655t3bbm.md

 ---

 In the [previous article](https://blog.aakashgoplani.in/setting-up-auth0-and-adding-sveltekitauth-to-your-app), we covered the basics of SvelteKitAuth.
 In this article, we will delve into integrating the built-in OAuth provider with SvelteKit.

+### Basic Configuration

 Below is the code snippet for using the built-in Auth0 OAuth provider:

 ```typescript
 // hooks.server.ts